PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 :::

 ::: danger Important!
-**The registrations closes ~10 days before the exam starts**, so register for it as soon as possible, but also note that the registration will not open until ~1 month before the exam starts, so you can't register for it at course start.
+**The registrations closes ~10 days before the exam starts**, so register for it as soon as possible.
+Also note that the registration does not open until ~1 month before the exam starts, so you can't register for it at course start.
 :::

 ## Permitted aids